 There are notes about the Church’s treatment of the men, women and children who report sexual exploitation and abuse against Catholic clergy and Religious.
 The Church teaches against sexual abuse.
 It teaches against the abuse of office by the clergy and by the superiors in Religious Congregations.
 It teaches against sexual activity by clerics and members of the Religious congregations.
 The hierarchy defend the assets and reputation of the church and villify victims as a greedy persons manipulated by anti-clerical adherents of secular values.

 Victims are alienated from the Church when they need pastoral care and support to sustain or restore their trust in the Church.

-There is a Media page with some of the media stories.
+Media page with some of the media stories.